iransec/Security-Manuals/README.md

    - iOS

 <hr />
 To run the presentation, open the project folder in your preferred editor or terminal.
-Then, execute the following commands:
+Then, use the following commands:

 Set the execution policy for running scripts in PowerShell:
 `Set-ExecutionPolicy RemoteSigned`